muneebazam/uw-network-protocols/README.md

 9. Server will print the message to its stdout and then reverse the message, sending it back over the TCP socket

-10.Client will recieve the reversed string and print it to its stdout
+10. Client will recieve the reversed string and print it to its stdout

-11.Client will close it's connection with the server and exit
+11. Client will close it's connection with the server and exit

-12.Server will be always on, waiting for new connections and if found starts over from step 2
+12. Server will be always on, waiting for new connections and if found starts over from step 2